North Carolina's 13th congressional district

-The thirteenth district is currently represented by Wiley Nickel.
+The 13th congressional district is currently represented by Brad Knott.

 History

 From 2003 to 2013, the district included all of Person and Caswell Counties; as well as parts of Alamance, Granville, Guilford, Rockingham, and Wake Counties.
 However, reapportionment after the 2010 census shifted the district more to the south and east.
 As a result, it lost its share of Alamance, Caswell, Guilford, Person, and Rockingham Counties.
 In the place of those five counties, portions of Durham, Edgecombe, Franklin, Nash, Vance, Wayne, and Wilson Counties were added.
 Less of Granville County and more of Wake County were also included.
 While Barack Obama carried the old 13th with 59 percent of the vote in 2008, John McCain would have won it with 54 percent of the vote had it existed under the new lines.

 As a result, Democratic Congressman Brad Miller, who represented the district from its creation in 2003, announced he would not seek re-election to office in 2012.
 From 2013 to 2017, the district was represented by Republican George Holding.

 After mid-decade redistricting, most of the old 13th district was essentially merged with the old 2nd district.
 A new 13th district was created, stretching from the northern suburbs of Charlotte to Greensboro.
 Republican Ted Budd became the first congressman from this new district.

 In 2021, a new 13th district was created that included counties west of Charlotte.
 While North Carolina Speaker of the House Tim Moore was expected to run for the seat, he said he would not after Madison Cawthorn announced his candidacy.